 Tedrow Cemetery, Kellerton

-Visitors to this small cemetery believe the woods behind the property is haunted.
+Visitors to this small cemetery near Kellerton believe the woods behind the property is haunted.
 Phenomena such as glowing lights in the trees, shadow apparitions, footsteps, moaning and other strange noises have emanated from the darkness of the woods.

 Hazel Green Cemetery, Ackley

-This cemetery's gazebo seems to be the most haunted location on the property.
+This Ackley cemetery's gazebo seems to be the most haunted location on the property.
 With gravestones dating back to the early 1800s, the cemetery's history is mostly unknown.
 However, people have reported seeing an elderly woman sitting in a rocking chair holding a baby inside the gazebo, evoking great sadness in all who see her.
 Other reports of activity include voices, orbs, loud banging and eerie howling.